 It is best to think of it as a syntactic sugar wrapper around Stripe’s PHP library that makes it much simpler to work with and feels more at home in the Active Record world Laravel apps lives in.

 This isn’t to say that is all Cashier does.
-Laravel Cashier also has built in local database caching (so you do not have to hit the Stripe API) of:
+Laravel Cashier also has built in local database caching, including:

-- Subscriptions so that you can easily check users subscription states (on trial, cancelled, etc).
+- Subscriptions so that you can easily check users subscription states (on trial, canceled, etc).

 - Payment methods allowing you to show the user the last four digits of their credit card and brand (Visa, Mastercard etc).

-Quick note: the Stripe PHP library itself is already fantastic.
+The Stripe PHP library itself is fantastic as it is.
 I personally find it very easy to use directly - but at the end of the day I definitely prefer Cashier to hide the complexity and potential things I might have missed that Cashier has checks in place for.
 Not having to reinvent the wheel with the local database caching is an obvious winner as well.

 If you were thinking Cashier might give you super powers without having to lift a finger - you might want to look at Laravel Spark.